Take A Moment

 MOLE VALLEY FARMERS IS SUPPORTING THIS YEAR'S FARM SAFETY WEEK

-From the 17th-21st July the Farm Safety Foundation – or Yellow Wellies as they are known – will hold their tenth annual Farm Safety Week, a campaign which brings together five countries over five days with one simple goal - to encourage everyone in the industry to make our farms safer places to live and work.
-A decade after the first Farm Safety Week, agriculture still has the poorest safety record of any occupation in the UK and Ireland.
+From the 22nd to 26th July, the Farm Safety Foundation – or Yellow Wellies as they are known – will hold their 11th annual Farm Safety Week, a campaign which brings together five countries over five days with one simple goal – to encourage everyone in the industry to make our farms safer places to live and work.

 Farm Safety FoundationFarm Safety Foundation